Tax Slayer entry:

 - Verify that the codes listed are in scope for your level of certification.
 (W requires HSA certification.)

 - If code is “DD”, verify that the insurance provided was for the full year.
 If not, determine what months were not covered for ACA purposes.
-The employer may have provided a Form 1095-C with that information (optional for 2014).
+The employer should have provided a Form 1095-C with that information.
 Also determine who was covered.
+Note that the amount shown is what the employer paid, not what the employee paid.

 - ☣ SOFTWARE ERROR If code is “H” in 2016 return, TaxSlayer does not carry the amount to 1040 line S1-36.
 Fixed in 2017 returns.
 Needs to be verified for 2018 on the new Schedule 1.